valkey-io/valkey-doc/topics/search-query.md

 ### Fuzzy Search

-The fuzzy search operator matches words within a fixed Damerau-Levenshtein distance.
-See [Damerau-Levenshtein edit distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) for more information.
+The fuzzy search operator matches words within a fixed damerau-levenshtein distance.
+See [damerau-levenshtein edit distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) for more information.
 Fuzzy matching is specified by enclosing the base word in percent symbols `%` one for each allowable edit distance.
 The maximum allowed edit distance is control by the configuration setting `search.fuzzy-max-distance`.

 ```
 %hello%                 matches words that are one edit away from hello such as hello, hello1